 DUI Evaluations or Assessments: It’s not about passing or failing

-Whether it’s for drugs or alcohol use, your arrest for driving under the influence in northwestern Washington means you must undergo a court-ordered DUI evaluation or assessment.
-The purpose of this proven clinical assessment is to appraise whether drugs or alcohol are problems in your life.
+Whether it’s for drug or alcohol use, your arrest for driving under the influence in northwestern Washington means you must undergo a court-ordered DUI evaluation or assessment.
+The purpose of this proven clinical assessment is to appraise whether drugs or alcohol are a problem in your life.

 1. Be candid.

 We are facilitators of transformation.
 For this reason, we recommend you come to your evaluation prepared to be honest and forthcoming.
 This is an evaluation of where you are in terms of a possible addiction issue, so the only way to prepare is to commit to being authentic with the counselor.

 We follow a state-approved and evidence-based clinical model to evaluate more than how much of a substance you use or whether dependency is an issue.
 The questions we ask gauge many factors, including factors such as your stress coping abilities and your emotional and behavioral status.